 iii] The intent of Paul's preaching, v5.
 Finally, Paul states that God's use of the foolishness of the message and the weakness of the preacher, has a clear intention.
 Salvation rests on God's work in Christ's death and resurrection, a hearing of that work through the proclamation of the gospel, and a response of faith.
 In simple terms, the gospel is the power of God unto salvation, and not oratory.
 A saving response of faith can only rest on the gospel; if it rests on eloquence or philosophical wisdom, it is worthless.

 iJna + subj. "so that" - that.
 Introducing a final clause expressing purpose.

 uJmwn gen. pro. "your" - [the faith] of you.
 The genitive is adjectival, possessive, although usually classified as verbal, subjective.

-en + dat. "[might not] rest on" - [may not be] on.
-The preposition here is local, expressing space / sphere in a metaphorical sense giving the sense "stand / rest on", "be based on", Zerwick; "might have for its foundation", Cassirer.
+en + dat. "[might not] rest on" - [may not be] in, on.
+The preposition here is local, expressing space, metaphorical, giving the sense "stand / rest on", "be based on", Zerwick; "might have for its foundation", Cassirer.

 anqrwpwn (oV) gen. "human [wisdom]" - [wisdom] of men.
 The genitive may be adjectival, possessive, as NIV, or ablative, source / origin; "the wisdom that originates from men."
 So also dunamei qeou, "the power of God" = "the power that belongs to God", or "the power that comes from God."